 Roughly chop the greens and set them aside (not the kale, I prepared that separately).
 If you’re using kale that’s still on the stem, go ahead and take the stems out and tear or chop into large pieces.

-Chop up the shallot/scallion if you have it.
+shallot/scallion (for real what is wrong with me?) leeks if you have it.
 If not it’s no big deal but it does add a lovely sweetness that I hadn’t anticipated.

 In a saute pan on medium to medium-high (around 6 on my stove), heat some olive oil and throw in the shallots/scallions and some minced garlic (yes, mine’s from a jar).
 Stir around for a couple minutes.